JamJestJam/CodersSchool/STL/readme.md

-# Standard template library
+# Standard Template Library

-This is the base functionality that comes with c++.
+This is the base functionality that comes with C++.
 You should always use it.

 # Containers

 ## Sequence containers

-Container is sequence when the elements arranged in the order they were added to the container.
+The container is sequenced when the elements are arranged in the order they were added to the container.
 Examples of sequence containers:
     - array
     - vector